shirish93/shirish93.github.io/_ideas/2024-03-15-student-clean-project.md

 **Conclusion**

 This program offers a unique and sustainable approach to improving public hygiene in Kathmandu and Lalitpur.
-By engaging students, incentivizing responsible behavior, and fostering a collaborative spirit, we can create cleaner, healthier communities.
+By engaging students, incentivizing responsible behavior, and creating a collaborative spirit, we can create cleaner, healthier communities.
 We urge local governments, businesses, and community members to join us in this initiative.
 By investing in this program, we invest in the future of our city and the well-being of its residents.